Longing to Know Fully As I Am Fully Known

 — 1 John 4:19

-Perhaps this is part of the quiet vocation of every believer: becoming a priest of presence within a fragmented world, carrying reverence into ordinary encounters, recognizing the image of God in one another, and practicing avodah through love.
+This is part of the quiet vocation of every believer: to become a priest of presence in a fragmented world, carrying reverence into ordinary encounters, recognizing the image of God in one another, and practicing avodah through love.

 I want to know fully, even as I have been fully known.